 - Add potato cubes and black chana.
 Fry them for a minute.

-- Pour 3 cups of water, add garam masala (optional) and salt to taste.
+- Pour 3 cups of water, and salt to taste.
 Stir everything well and let the mixture come to a boil.
-At this point check for salt & spice, adjust if required.
+Taste for salt and adjust if necessary.

-- Pressure cook on medium heat until black chickpeas is tender (usually 6-7 whistles are sufficient).
+- Pressure cook on medium heat until black chickpeas are tender (usually 6-7 whistles are sufficient).

-- Sprinkle chopped coriander leaves and serve with hot rice or roti.
+- Garnish with some chopped coriander leaves and serve with hot rice or chapati.